You're NOT created to be STUCK.

 Let’s dive into these 13 Secrets and discover what it really means to forgive so we can be free.
 This isn’t an exhaustive list – but it’s the truths I can hold onto (without feeling sick to my stomach) to help me walk towards my own freedom that forgiveness offers:

-Forgiveness is NOT about letting the offender off the hook
+Forgiveness is NOT about letting the offender off the hook in accountability.

 It’s about holding them accountable for their actions or lack of actions.